frconor-ebook/meditations/_posts/2025-02-26-walking-on-the-waterfaith.md

 ---
 layout: homily
-title: "Walking on the Water----Faith"
+title: "Walking on the Water––Faith"
 ---

 *By Fr.
 Conor Donnelly*